bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.18.0 =
+* Dev - Migrate notifications data from wp_options to wp_bookacti_notitfications and wp_bookacti_notitfication_channels tables
+* Dev - Refactor most functions and hooks related to notifications, and their parameters
+* Dev - Add key on "active" database columns

 = 1.17.2 =
 * Tweak - Keep form values after being redirected to log in page, when trying to make a booking without account with an email already associated with an account